spawn-link/prost-unwrap/README.md

 Take a look at the [integration tests](prost-unwrap-proto-tests/tests/) directory to find another use cases.
 Note:
-[ui](prost-unwrap-proto-tests/tests/ui/) directory contains negative (failing) tests, do not use those! :)
+[ui](prost-unwrap-proto-tests/tests/ui/) directory contains negative (failing) tests, do not consider those! :)

 ### `include!` macro breakdown

 The `include!` macro takes a pseudocode, in a form of method call chain, as an argument.
-The pseudo-method calls may be arranged in any order, but the most readable way is to specify absolute paths first, then the source file, and a number of structs and enums specs in the end.
+The pseudo-method calls may be arranged in any order.

 The call chain must contain one call of `with_original_mod`, `with_this_mod` and `from_source`.
 At least one `with_struct` or `with_enum` must present as well.